Koskotas scandal: Trial

 The judges who dissented explained their reasoning as follows:

 The first of the defendants, as Prime Minister of Greece and during the critical period from 11 June 1987 to 19 October 1988, had the self-evident obligation and primary duty under the provisions of the Constitution and the law to direct the actions of the government, to coordinate government policy in all sectors and to supervise the implementation of laws in the interest of the state and the citizens.
 He also had the opportunity, as the political head of the [National Intelligence Service] EYP, to learn immediately about Georgios Koskotas' identity and activities.
-It is inconceivable that a prime minister of the former's intelligence would not want to find out who Georgios Koskotas was when the press and all Greeks were wondering how someone so young could buy a bank and constantly create new businesses but also be sent to the US on a government recommendation to meet with the President and other US officials. [...]
+It is inconceivable that a prime minister of the former's intelligence would not want to find out who Georgios Koskotas was when the press and all Greeks were wondering how someone so young could buy a bank and constantly create new businesses, but also be sent to the US on a government recommendation to meet with the President and other US officials. [...]
 Despite all this, George Koskotas enjoyed the full support and coverage of political power.
 He had the opportunity to address and be addressed by the prime minister of his country with declarative phrases of intimacy, he had the opportunity to see the prime minister in person at his residence at a time when Greek society had begun to be convinced of his actions.
 And also to have his protection, as is evident from the fact that the Prime Minister's Secretary intervened on his behalf at the behest of Andreas Papandreou and forced Deputy Minister Georgios Petsos to receive Koskotas and serve him.

 When Constantine Karamanlis was asked about the verdict, he remarked, "In democracies, prime ministers do not go to prison.
-They return home," with this, he reaffirmed the court's decision while at the same time admitting the existence of both positive and negative consequences for the country.
+They return home."
+With this, he reaffirmed the court's decision while also acknowledging both positive and negative consequences for the country.
 The trial was characterized as the "trial of trials" and the most critical judicial decision in modern Greek history since the Trial of the Six in 1922.